Nathan Fien

-He was a member of the 2008 World Cup winning New Zealand team and a member of the 2010 NRL (National Rugby League) Premiership winning St. George Illawarra Dragons.
+He was a member of the 2008 World Cup winning New Zealand team and a member of the 2010 NRL Premiership winning St. George Illawarra Dragons.
 Fien played in all four of the Kiwi's 2010 Four Nations internationals at halfback, including scoring the match winning try in the 79th minute of the final.
 Fien's impressive late season form saw him winning the halfback spot in Rugby League World's 2010 team of the year.

 Background

 Fien was born in Mount Isa, Queensland, Australia.

+Playing career

 North Queensland

 Fien was educated at Blackheath and Thornburgh College, Charters Towers and played his junior rugby league for Brothers in Mount Isa.
-In 2000 he made his debut with the North Queensland Cowboys, playing against the Penrith Panthers.
-In 2001 his form warranted selection to the Queensland side, where he came off the bench for one State of Origin match.
-In the 2004 NRL season, Fien played 23 games for North Queensland as the club reached the finals for the first time in their history.
-They would defeat eventual premiers Canterbury in week one of the finals and go on to reach the preliminary final against the Sydney Roosters before losing 16-19 at Telstra Stadium.
+In 2000, he made his debut with the North Queensland Cowboys, playing against the Penrith Panthers.
+In 2001, his form warranted selection to the Queensland side, where he came off the bench for one State of Origin match.
+In the 2004 NRL season, Fien played twenty-three games for North Queensland as the club reached the finals for the first time.
+They would defeat eventual premiers Canterbury in week one of the finals and go on to reach the preliminary final against the Sydney Roosters before losing 16–19 at Telstra Stadium.